Discover Why More People Prefer Shopify Over BigCommerce

 While BigCommerce and Shopify are quite similar in their goals to provide the best conditions, sales tools, and features for online merchants to create and run their own online stores and businesses, the two platforms have their differences as well.

-While BigCommerce relies on one of the widest arrays of integrated ecommerce tools and features, Shopify boasts some excellent built-in features too but relies more on the vast choice of ecommerce apps at the Shopify App Store.
+While BigCommerce relies on one of the widest arrays of integrated ecommerce tools and features, Shopify boasts some excellent built-in features too, but relies more on the vast choice of ecommerce apps at the Shopify App Store.

 The differences between BigCommerce and Shopify also include the transaction fees, which the user owes to Shopify for every payment made, excluding the in-house payment gateway, and the fact that BigCommerce will not charge its users transaction fees at all.

-While Shopify is a more suitable option for dropshipping and for making landing pages and for blog posts, BigCommerce is a better choice for a user interested in adding product reviews and improving the SEO.
+While Shopify is a more suitable option for dropshipping and making landing pages and blog posts, BigCommerce is a better choice for a user interested in adding product reviews and improving the SEO.

 There are other differences and similarities between two of the leading ecommerce platforms, which you can read on to find out more about.

 The ease of use of an ecommerce website builder and platform is one of the first features which users look for when picking the best one for their needs.
 This is especially true for any user with no coding skills and with limited tech skills who want to set up and run their own online store without hiring expensive professional developers and designers.